THE UNHOLY MIXTURE OF FAITH AND UNBELIEF

 The boy’s father had both faith and unbelief.
 This is revealed in his plea to Jesus, “Lord, I believe; help my unbelief!”
 (Mark 9:24 NKJV).

 Apparently, the man’s unbelief was what contaminated, defiled, neutralized or hindered the faith of the disciples of Christ from casting out the demon and healing his boy.

 Perhaps, the disciples also fixed their eyes on the strange manifestation of the demonic spirit in the boy, thereby allowing fear, doubt and unbelief to come into their minds to pollute, negate, neutralize or counterbalance their faith (Luke 9:42).

-Therefore, you must always guard your mind lest anyone sows the seed of doubt or unbelief in your mind by his words, stories or experiences of defeat in life and thus defile, neutralize or negate your faith in God’s Word.
+Therefore, you must always guard your mind lest anyone sows the seeds of doubt or unbelief in your mind by his words, stories or experiences of defeat in life and thus defile, neutralize or negate your faith in God’s Word.

-Don’t focus on the negative things you see around you, but set your mind on God’s words or promises!
+Don’t focus on the negative things you see around you, but rather set your mind on God’s words or promises!

 Martha is also a typical example of someone who had a mixture of faith and unbelief.
 When Jesus eventually showed up at Bethany, Martha accosted Him, speaking words of great faith.